Fraaagaaa/Strat-Tester-BO2/README.md

 - `!tumble`      toggles tumble counter on origins
 - `!wm`          toggles getting war machine on origins
 - `!unlockgens`  unlocks all generators

+# Credits
+- [NoMoleMan](https://www.twitch.tv/nomoleman) for beeing the main tester and translating the menus into portuguese.
+- [Guy](https://github.com/ineedbots) for making the despawner test script.
+- [5and5](https://github.com/5and5) for making the original strat tester and helping me 5 years ago when I started modding Black Ops.
+- [Hadi77KSA](https://github.com/Hadi77KSA) for making the script to power on afterlife doors.